alzyras/aggregator/README_PLUGINS.md

 To enable the Toggl plugin, add `toggl` to the `ENABLED_PLUGINS` list in your `.env` file and set the following variables:

 - `TOGGL_API_TOKEN`: Toggl API token
-- `TOGGL_WORKSPACE_ID`: Toggl workspace ID

 ### Setup Instructions
 1. Obtain a Toggl API token from your Toggl account settings
-2. Find your workspace ID in Toggl (you can see it in the URL when viewing your workspace)
-3. Set the environment variables in your `.env` file
+2. Set the environment variable in your `.env` file

 ### Data Schema